rdpmakers/Termux-x86_64-distro-on-aarch64/README.md

-### Termux-UbuntuX86_64
+## Termux-UbuntuX86_64
-A automatic script to install any distro by yourself in Termux, but in different architecture using QEMU.
+A automatic script to install any distro by yourself in Termux, but in different architecture using QEMU support.

-## For x86_64
+### For x86_64
 ```bash
 pkg in wget -y
 wget https://raw.githubusercontent.com/23xvx/Termux-x86_64-distro-on-aarch64/master/AMD64.sh